alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2023/2023-07-10-ruling-on-marrying-shia.md

 ---
+group1: true
+hijri: Dhul-Hijjah 22, 1444
+lang: en
 layout: post
-title: "Ruling on a Muslim Marrying a Shi’i"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Al-Lajnah Al-Da’imah 2/264, Fatwa no.3008, Question 1"
+source: Fatawa Al-Lajnah Al-Da’imah 2/264, Fatwa no.3008, Question 1
-category: [sects, marriage, women]
-hijri: "Dhul-Hijjah 22, 1444"
-lang: en
+summary: And do not marry Al-Mushrikat (idolatresses) till they believe (worship Allaah Alone).
+And indeed a slave woman who believes is better than a (free) Mushrikah (idolatress), even though she pleases you.
-tags: [alifta]
+tags:
+- alifta
+title: Ruling on a Muslim Marrying a Shi’i
 translation: false
-summary: "And do not marry Al-Mushrikat (idolatresses) till they believe (worship Allaah Alone).
-And indeed a slave woman who believes is better than a (free) Mushrikah (idolatress), even though she pleases you."
-group1: true
 ---

 ### Question: